GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

     my $client_secret = $object->getClientSecret();
 ```

+### OpenID Connect

-### Setup Client
+#### Setup Client

 In order to use an OpenID Connect Provider (OP) for login,
-you need to setup your client application at the OP.
-During setup oxd will dynamically register the OpenID Connect
+you need to setup your client application at the OpenID Connect Provider (OP).
+During setup, oxd will dynamically register the OpenID Connect
 client and save its configuration.
-Upon successful setup a unique
+Upon successful setup, the oxd-server will assign a unique
-identifier will be issued by the oxd server by assigning a specific oxd id.
-Along with oxd Id oxd server will also return client Id and client secret.
-This client Id and client secret can be used for `GetClientToken` module.
-If your OpenID Connect Provider
+oxd-ID, return a Client ID and Client Secret.
+This Client ID and Client Secret can be used for `GetClientToken` module.
+If your OpenID Connect Provider (OP)
 does not support dynamic registration (like Google), you will need to obtain a
 ClientID and Client Secret which can be passed to the `OxdSetupClient` module as a
 parameter.
 The Setup Client method is a one time task to configure a client in the
-oxd server and OP.
+oxd-server and OpenID Connect Provider (OP).

 **Required parameters:**

 - opHost: The URL of the OpenID Connect Provider (OP)
-- authorizationRedirectUrl: A URL which the OP is authorized to redirect the user
+- authorizationRedirectUrl: URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to
 after authorization.
+- client_name: (Optional) Client application name
+- postLogoutRedirectUrl: (Optional) URL to which the user is redirected to after successful logout
+- client_id: (Optional) Client ID from the OpenID Connect Provider (OP).
+Should be passed with the Client Secret.
+- client_secret: (Optional) Client Secret from the OpenID Connect Provider (OP).
+Should be passed with the Client ID.
+- clientFrontChannelLogoutUrl: (Optional)
+- grantType: (Optional)
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP).

 **Request:**